 More than $1M worth of cocaine found in Louisiana waterway

-IBERIA PARISH - Authorities seized a large amount of pure cocaine that was found floating in a waterway Tuesday.
+NEW IBERIA - Authorities seized a large amount of pure cocaine that was found floating in a waterway Tuesday.

 On Tuesday, detectives with the Iberia Parish Sheriff's Officer were contacted by the Department of Homeland Security in reference to suspected narcotics recovered by a work boat.
 Detectives were able to contact the boat at the docks in the Port of Iberia.

-The ship's captain reported finding a suspicious bundle floating in the water roughly 50 to 55 miles south of Southwest Pass.
+The ship's captain reported finding a suspicious bundle floating in the water roughly 50 to 55 miles south of Southwest Pass at the mouth of the Gulf of Mexico.
 Inside the bundle, authorities found 30 individually-wrapped packages of suspected pure cocaine weighing approximately 2.5 pounds each.

 The estimated street value of the drugs is more than $1 million.